giovanniboscu/continuous-section-field/README.md

 ```

 ### **Motivation and Arbitrary Cross-Section Representation**

-The common practice of modeling non-prismatic members as a concatenation of equivalent prismatic elements (piecewise-prismatic approach) introduces a non-neutral methodological choice.
-The numerical solution varies with the number of subdivisions and the location of sampling points.
-Unlike traditional structural tools limited to predefined geometric templates, CSF treats the cross-section as a fully generic topological entity, providing accurate, continuous calculation of cross-section properties for complex non-prismatic members.
+The common practice of modeling non-prismatic members as a concatenation of equivalent prismatic elements (piecewise-prismatic approach) introduces a non-neutral methodological choice: the numerical result depends on the number of subdivisions and the sampling locations.
+Unlike tools constrained to predefined geometric templates, CSF treats the cross-section as a generic topological entity and evaluates cross-section properties as continuous functions along the member axis for complex non-prismatic members.

 > **Geometric scope and limitations**
 > CSF is not a FEM solver: it provides a geometric formulation for a multiple non-prismatic member and returns sectional properties (and derived stiffness fields) for beam-based analysis or external solvers.